 By Rail (and maybe steam!)
 We are 8 miles from the railway station at Lochailort.

 Lochailort is a request stop with no facilities, but this part of the West Highland journey is purely magical including passing by Loch Shiel at Glenfinnan and over the viaduct made famous by the Harry Potter films !
 In fact the Jacobite Steam train (otherwise known as Hogwarts Express), runs in the summer months for a truly authentic experience although booking is essential.

-We have Visitor Yacht Moorings in Glenuig Bay and there is a public slipway that provides easy access for yachts, dive boats, dinghys, sea-kayaks and fishing boats at almost all states of the tide, being both just a short walk and visible from the Inn.
+Head for 56°50’N 05°49W (Glenuig Bay) being careful of the rocks lurking below the high tideline in the entrance to the small bay on the northern side.
+There is anchorage in the bay, and a public slipway provides easy access for yachts, dive boats, dinghies, sea-kayaks and fishing boats at almost all states of the tide.
+It is a short walk and clearly visible from the Inn.

 We are located on the road north / south from Mull to Skye so using Calmac ferries it is possible to go from Oban to Mull then onwards from Tobermory to Kilchoan (near to the Ardnamurchan Lighthouse) stay with us for a day or two then travel to Mallaig to pick up a ferry to The Small Isles ( Eigg, Rum, Muck or Canna), Skye or the Western Isles ( the outer Hebrides) . . . discover your adventure.

 If you are travelling from further afield, we are a 45 minute drive from Fort William along the A830, the Road to the Isles, turning left at Lochailort for the last 8 miles along the coast.

 There are also bus services from Fort William and Mallaig via Lochailort.